Partners & Network

 DNVA also supports the Young CAS programme by providing venues and lunches for some of the gatherings.

-The Young Academy of Norway (AYF) was an invaluable partner when planning the Young CAS programme.
-AYF is still a central collaborator and participates in the election of the candidates.
+The Young Academy of Norway (AYF) is a central collaborator for the Centre.
+AYF was an invaluable partner when planning the Young CAS programme, and a representative from AYF participates in the selection of the candidates.

 CAS is a member of the Network of European Institutes for Advanced Study (NetIAS).